CapricanDRJ/witchers_shakespeare/index.md

 And phoenix-like, stronger we shall rise!

-Though Watchers' name be naught but memory's trace,
+Though Witchers' name be naught but memory's trace,

 Know, Minos, you have champions in this place.